In-person worship resumes on Sunday, January 10th, 2021.

 SHOPPING-FOR-SAFETY MINISTRY – Cannot order online?
 Having trouble getting out?
 Nervous about public spaces and crowds?
 Let SUMC do the shopping for you!
 Recently, individuals of our church created the “Shopping-for-Safety Ministry.”
 If you are even remotely concerned for your health or the health of a loved one in your house, give us a call and we will pick up some groceries or other necessities for you.
 We don’t want you making unnecessary risks!
 A group of volunteers are making themselves available for you!
 This ministry is for any Stonington area resident.
 Sam’s Club, Kroger’s, and Walmart are among the places we will frequent on your behalf.
 Contact Laurie L. (217-820-7733).

 BUILDING USAGE AND FUNERAL DINNERS – On 8/12/2020, our Church Council clarified how our church facilities are to be used during the pandemic.
-Until we reach Stage 5 of the Restore Illinois plan, we must observe the guideline of 50 people or fewer (Stage 4) and 10 people or fewer (Stage 3) for any single event.
+Until we reach Stage 5 of the Restore Illinois plan, we must observe the guideline of 10 people or fewer (Stage 4 – Tier 3 Mitigations).
 Fifty persons is over 50% of our downstairs fellowship hall capacity.
 While we’d love to extend a formal funeral dinner to all who need (and will continue to do so following the restrictions) for now we must put a hold on potluck/buffet style meals in the church.
+NOTE: THE BUILDING CANNOT BE USED FOR ANY GATHERING OF ANY SIZE THROUGH THE END OF THE YEAR.

 Weekly - Monthly Prayers